SeokSong/DataVisualization/README.md

 This project was done without any time complexity in mind so the run time is very slow.
 This project was built to run in Jupyter Notebook.
 I personally ran Jupyter Notebook through Anaconda Navigator.
+To be able to run the program, you must first download the data set and ensure the data and file are in the same folder with the same file path